lawrennd/lamd/backlog/bugs/2025-08-30_pandoc-cell-boundary-issue.md

 ## Expected Behavior

 Pandoc should be able to create proper cell boundaries without requiring notedown as a fallback.
 The pipeline should work end-to-end with just pandoc.
+The intermediate markdown contains proper cell boundary syntax (`::: {.cell .*}`) that pandoc should recognize and convert correctly.

 ## Impact